MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/drive-symmetry-considerations.md

 ### Type

-All servers must have the same [types of drives](choosing-drives.md#drive-types).
+All servers should have the same [types of drives](choosing-drives.md#drive-types).

-For example, if one server has NVMe, they must *all* have NVMe.
+For example, if one server has NVMe, they should *all* have NVMe.

 ### Number

-All servers must have the same number of drives of each type.
+All servers should have the same number of drives of each type.

-For example, if one server has *six* HDD, they must all have *six* HDD.
+For example, if one server has six HDD, they should *all* have six HDD.

    > [!NOTE]
    > It is okay for the number of drives to differ temporarily during failures or while adding or removing drives.

 ### Model

-It is recommended to use drives of the same model and firmware version whenever possible.
-If you can't, carefully select drives which are as similar as possible and verify that they don't have any conflicting requirements, such as system, adapter, or driver incompatibility.

-It is not advisable to mix-and-match drives of the same type with sharply different performance or endurance characteristics (unless one is cache and the other is capacity) because Storage Spaces Direct distributes IO evenly and does not discriminate based on model.
+We recommend using drives of the same model and firmware version whenever possible.
+If you can't, carefully select drives that are as similar as possible.
+We discourage mixing-and-matching drives of the same type with sharply different performance or endurance characteristics (unless one is cache and the other is capacity) because Storage Spaces Direct distributes IO evenly and does not discriminate based on model.

 ### Size

-It is recommended to use drives of the same sizes whenever possible.
+We recommend using drives of the same sizes whenever possible.

+Using capacity drives of different sizes may result in some unusable capacity – see the next section.

 Using cache drives of different sizes may not improve cache performance – see the next section.

-Using capacity drives of different sizes may result in stranded capacity – see the next section.

    > [!WARNING]
    > Differing capacity drives sizes across servers may result in stranded capacity.